factrylabs/historian/README.md

 ## Advanced Setup

-In the advanced directory, you'll find a more customizable docker compose setup with environment variables for configuration and a cloud-init script to automate the in a cloud environment.
+In the advanced directory, you'll find a more customizable docker compose setup with environment variables for configuration and a cloud-init script to automate the setup in a cloud environment.

 ---